 - Bank of America Premium Rewards: Earn unlimited points

 - Alaska Airlines Visa: Get companion fare tickets and free checked bags on Alaskan flights

 - Susan G. Komen Cash Rewards Visa: Get cash back, plus help fight breast cancer

 - MLB: Get cash back and support a baseball team you love

 - World Wildlife Fund: Earn cash back and help support the WWF

 - U.S. Pride: Cash-back card with no annual fee

-- Spirit Airlines: Earn double miles on everyday purchases
+- Spirit Airlines: Earn two miles for every dollar spent

 - Allegiant World Mastercard: Earn extra points on Allegiant purchases

 - Amtrak Guest Rewards World Mastercard: Earn three Amtrak Guest Reward points for every $1 spent